• Skip to primary navigation

 • Sugar: You'll need both white granulated sugar and brown sugar for this recipe.

-• Vanilla: You can use homemade or store bought, but whatever you use, make sure it's of good quality.
+• Vanilla: You can use homemade vanilla extract or store bought, but whatever you use, make sure it's of good quality.

 • Egg: Just a regular old chicken egg.